hassan-pmp/AI/AIL.md

 #Artificial Intelligence Learning

 ---
+# 09.07.2026 AI: Reshaping Planning, Delivery, and Value Creation With AI: Lesson 2

+-  Success doesn’t mean automation.
+It means noticing meaningful information earlier, responding more consistently, and using insight to support—not replace—decision-making.
+-  Act as a neutral thought partner.
+Your job is to help me clarify the real problem behind an “AI project” request.

+- Do not propose solutions, name tools, or recommend any technical approaches.

+- Here’s my role and context:

+  - I am a/n [insert role/title] working in [team/department/industry].

+- Here’s what happened:

+  - Who approached me: [insert]
+  - What they asked for: [insert their exact words if possible]
+  - What triggered the request: [insert factors that make this feel important right now]
+  - What isn’t working today: [insert symptoms, pain points]
+  - What we think needs to change: [insert potential solutions]

+- Using ONLY the information above:
+  - Write a clear, plain-language problem statement in three to five sentences.
+  - Focus on the problem itself, not solutions or assumptions about AI.

+- If you find yourself describing solutions instead of the problem …
+  - Help me focus only on the problem.
+Show me any solution language I used and rewrite the problem statement without it.

+- If your problem statement feels too vague or high level ...
+  - Help me make this problem statement more specific.
+What details should I add or clarify so it’s easier to understand what’s actually happening?

+- If you’re not sure what the requester is really asking for ...
+  - Based on what I shared, what might be unclear or assumed about this request?
+Help me identify what I should clarify with the person who asked for this.

+- If your situation involves several issues and you don’t know which one is “the problem” …
+  - Help me identify the core problem.
+Which parts of what I described are symptoms, and which part is the underlying issue that everything else connects to?

+- If your draft turned into a long paragraph and you need something shorter …
+  - Rewrite this as a clear, three-to-five-sentence problem statement that a nontechnical stakeholder would understand.

+- If you aren’t sure whether you included the right information …
+  - Based on this draft, what key details might be missing that would help clarify the problem?
+List the top three to five questions I should ask myself or others.

 # 06.07.2026 AI: Reshaping Planning, Delivery, and Value Creation With AI: Lesson 1
 - Artificial intelligence is reshaping how organizations plan, deliver, and adapt their work.
 As AI expands across industries, project professionals increasingly rely on these tools to create clarity, improve responsiveness, and strengthen outcomes.
 - AI adds intelligence, not just automation, to existing digital systems by interpreting data and adapting to changing conditions.